Draft Of Health Care Bill Addresses Trump Concerns About 'Bailouts' For Insurers

 The bipartisan bill, proposed by Sens.
 Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., restores the payments for the rest of this year and the next two years.
 But the lawmakers are seeking to reassure the president that the payments will benefit consumers and not insurance companies.

 Trump told reporters at the White House this morning that he was looking forward to seeing the bill.
+White House press secretary Sarah Huckabee Sanders told reporters on Wednesday afternoon that the president does not support the deal in its current form.

-"And if something can happen, that's fine.
+"If something can happen, that's fine.
 But I won't do anything to enrich the insurance companies because right now the insurance companies are being enriched.
 They've been enriched by Obamacare like nothing anybody has ever seen before.
 I am not going to do anything to enrich the insurance companies," Trump said.

 The bill also allows states to seek waivers to create variations on the Affordable Care Act in their own states.
 That's been a priority of Republican lawmakers, who argue that state-level legislators and governors better understand the needs of their citizens.